 In conclusion, Wealthy Affiliate doesn’t cut it considering all the other options available out there.
 The information provided on the platform is not enough to make a meaningful income from your blog.
 Most Wealthy Affiliate members who make money do so by promoting Wealthy Affiliate.
 Members start promoting the platform before they had results, which is a bit spammy.

 I have since taken many other blogging courses (I am currently working on Elite Blog Academy).
 While I did enjoy my learning experience with Wealthy Affiliate, I don’t feel the platform was a good investment of time and money in hindsight.
-Instead, I recommend you consider one of my two favorite courses: Launch Your Blog from Create and Go or Blog with a Full-Time Job with Natalie Bacon.
-These courses are a lot cheaper than a yearly Premium membership with Wealthy Affiliate, and they offer a lot more value.
-If you launch your blog using these courses, you will be much better equipped to succeed with your online business.
+Instead, I recommend you consider looking into my niche site course, which is a lot cheaper than a yearly Premium membership with Wealthy Affiliate, and they offer a lot more value.
+If you launch your blog using this course you will be much better equipped to succeed with your online business.